matthew-tyler/ibmhex_to_ieee/README.md

 ## Extra Testing and Proofing - Rosie Bicknell
-To test how the program worked on different machines and environments I did extra testing and general QC of the implementations
+To test how the program worked on different machines and environments I did extra testing and general QC of the implementations.
+Notes:
+Although the C and Python programs convert in an equivilant way, the c implementation takes the endianess of the system into account wheras the python implementation will always be big endian

 ## Challenges